North Korea Just Fired a Missile Over Japan — Here's What We Know So Far

 - South Korean officials say "the missile traveled around 2,700 kilometers (1,677 miles) and reached a maximum height of 550 kilometers (341 miles) as it flew over the northern Japanese island of Hokkaido," the AP reports.

-- Japanese Prime Minister Shinzō Abe told reporters, "We will make utmost efforts to firmly protect the lives of the people," before entering emergency meetings at his office, according to Reuters.
+- Before entering emergency meetings at his office, Japanese Prime Minister Shinzo Abe told reporters, "We will make utmost efforts to firmly protect the lives of the people," according to Reuters.

 - Despite repeated warnings, Kim Jong-un has ordered the launch of a total of 18 missiles this year.
 That's two more than his father, Kim Jong-il, launched during his time in power.